 Economists study the production and distribution of resources, goods, and services by collecting and analyzing data, researching trends, and evaluating economic issues.

 Editors plan, review, and revise content for publication.

 |Electrical or Electronic Engineering Technician||

-Electrical and electronics engineering technicians help electrical and electronics engineers design and develop computers, communications equipment, medical monitoring devices, navigational equipment, and other electrical and electronic equipment.
-They often work in product evaluation and testing, and use measuring and diagnostic devices to adjust, test, and repair equipment.
-They are also involved in the manufacture and deployment of equipment for automation.
+Electrical and electronic engineering technologists and technicians help electrical and electronics engineers plan and develop communications equipment, computers, medical monitoring devices, or other equipment that is powered by other electricity or electric current.
+They often work in product evaluation and testing, using measuring and diagnostic devices to test, adjust, and repair equipment.
+They are also involved in assembling equipment for automation.